linuxsimba/netshow-core/netshow/netshow-manpage.md

 # REMOVING NETSHOW

-Run **apt-get purge netshow --auto-remove**.
+Run **apt-get purge netshow-core-lib --auto-remove**.
 This removes all netshow components from the system

 # COPYRIGHT